Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/doc.md

 ### `Doc_SetLevelCoords`
 !!! function "`Doc_SetLevelCoords`"

-    !!!
-Warning
-        This function is only available in Gothic 2

     Sets the map coordinates.
 This is used to map smaller portions of the world map to the document map to correctly show players position on the map.
     ```dae
     func void Doc_SetLevelCoords(var int docID, var int left, var int top, var int right, var int bottom) {};